 The Honcho is a wideband indoor antenna best suited for RVs, but will work with any vehicle and even small homes.

-Its sleek design makes it so that you can install it anywhere inside your RV without compromising your décor.
-Simply place it on any flat surface and ensure it faces the area where most cellular activity takes place because it is directional (120° radiation cone).
+Its sleek design allows you to install it anywhere inside your RV without compromising your décor.
+Simply place it on any flat surface and ensure it faces the area where you need signal.
+It has a 120° radiation cone, making it perfect for narrow vehicles.

 In addition, this compact antenna packs a serious punch.
 Under perfect conditions, it’s strong enough to cover up to 1-2 rooms.
 On average, customers have seen about 8 ft of coverage, which is more than the typical vehicle antenna.